ScrantonHacks/YADQL/README.md

 ####

 ### Immediate Issues
-Performance.
+* Performance.
 It’s doubtful that our first version will have achieved a speed which may be considered acceptable.

 ### Future Ideas
-Add multiple layers of identity proof to verify access to an identity from a new device.
+* Add multiple layers of identity proof to verify access to an identity from a new device.
+* Create mobile apps to explore an identity's data on the blockchain.